 As well as posting video content on your own accounts and profile, you can pay for commercials on essentially any major social network fairly simply.
-Although it won’t be the same authenticity of viral content being shared by viewers themselves that you’d get with youtube or posting on your own page, it makes sure your video will be seen by people making searches related to your business, and allows you to target specific demographics.
+Although it won’t be the same authenticity of viral content being shared by viewers themselves that you’d get with youtube or posting on your own page, it makes sure your video will be seen by people making searches related to your business and allows you to target specific demographics.

 The joy of this is that they don’t have to be interrupting other content like TV commercials.
-86% of people, when possible, will skip TV advertising, because it gets in the way.
-No one wants to have their favourite pastimes interrupted by commercials.
+86% of people, when possible, will skip TV advertising because it gets in the way.
+No one wants to have their favorite pastimes interrupted by commercials.
 Facebook and Instagram, for example, are far better because they don’t have to interrupt.
 You can scroll past a commercial online far simpler than TV.
 That\’s why according to one recent study, paid video ads on social media generate a full 18 times more traction than TV adverts, and recently they’ve started making up 35% of all advertising online.

 Call to actions

 If you aren’t calling your target audience to act on the information you’ve sent them, what’s the point?
 Adding a Call-to-Action banner at the bottom of any video content you’re posting is a way of guaranteeing viewers know where to go once they’ve finished a video.
 You can go for subtler ones like “Sign up” or “Read more” or just simply “Shop now”, which all lead customers through to your services.

 These kinds of functions are easily accessible through Facebook and Instagram business accounts: in fact, as you can see here, they’re right there whenever you try to post.
 Adding these functions can increase your click-through rate on Facebook by up to 285%.
 They really just tie the whole process of video marketing together.